An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 -

 Case and incident summarization: Now Assist can take a long, tangled ticket history and boil it down to a quick summary.
-This is a huge help for agents who can get up to speed in seconds instead of piecing the story together themselves.
+This is a real help for agents who can get up to speed in seconds instead of piecing the story together themselves.

 -